Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 4. If the user has deployed a GitRepo resource, Fleet will reconcile the GitRepo and based on its paths and fleet.yaml configurations it will deploy a Bundle resource in the fleet-default namespace.
 For more information, refer to Fleet’s GitRepo Contents documentation.

-1. rke2-plan-agent/k3s-plan-agent - instructs SUC on how to do a Kubernetes upgrade on cluster agent nodes.
+1. rke2-upgrade-worker/k3s-upgrade-worker - instructs SUC on how to do a Kubernetes upgrade on cluster worker nodes.
 Will not be interpreted if the cluster consists only from control-plane nodes.

-2. rke2-plan-control-plane/k3s-plan-control-plane - instructs SUC on how to do a Kubernetes upgrade on cluster control-plane nodes.
+2. rke2-upgrade-control-plane/k3s-upgrade-control-plane - instructs SUC on how to do a Kubernetes upgrade on cluster control-plane nodes.

 Note